 - Maximum Timeframe.
 All cadets must complete program requirements within 10 regular semesters.

 Notification.
 VMI measures Satisfactory Academic Progress at the end of each spring semester.
-The Financial Aid Office suspends Federal Title IV aid and notifies each cadet who fails to meet all three measures of academic progress (qualitative, quantitative, and maximum timeframe).
+The Financial Aid Office suspends Federal Title IV aid, to include VA Educational Benefits, and notifies each cadet who fails to meet all three measures of academic progress (qualitative, quantitative, and maximum timeframe).

 Appeal.
 A cadet has the right to appeal the decision to suspend Title IV eligibility based on failure to meet minimum standards of academic progress.
 The Financial Aid Office provides the appeal form and reviews each appeal promptly and notifies the cadet of its decision.
 Cadets are limited to one financial aid appeal per cadetship.